CarolDoudouCao/Archaeo_Bodyform_China/README.md

 ## 🔍 Methods Summary

-This study employed **Bayesian Generalized Additive Mixed Models (GAMMs)** to investigate long-term spatial and temporal variation in body size and proportions among ancient Chinese populations.
+This study employed **Bayesian Generalised Additive Mixed Models (GAMMs)** to investigate long-term spatial and temporal variation in body size and proportions among ancient Chinese populations.

 ### 🧠 Model Overview

-- **Traits modeled**: Femur length (FXL), femoral head diameter (FHD), crural and brachial indices
+- **Traits modeled**: Femur length (FXL), femoral head diameter (FHD), tibiae length (TXL), humerus length (HXL), radius length (RXL), crural and brachial indices (see definations above)
 - **Model type**: Bayesian GAMMs via `brms` and `Stan`, using Hamiltonian Monte Carlo (HMC) sampling
 - **Sex-specific models**: All traits were modeled separately for males and females
-- **Standardization**:
+- **Standardisation**:
-  - All predictors and outcomes were z-scored to improve numerical stability and comparability
+  - All predictors and outcome variables were z-scored to improve numerical stability, aid model convergence, and enable effect size comparability across traits
-  - Time was modeled as a penalized spline using imputed calendar dates
+  - Time was modeled as a penalised spline on imputed calendar-year estimates; models were fitted across 50 imputed datasets to account for chronological uncertainty

 ### 📅 Temporal Modeling